huggingface/transformers/docs/source/en/model_doc/video_llava.md

 - Note the model has not been explicitly trained to process multiple images/videos in the same prompt, although this is technically possible, you may experience inaccurate results.

-- For better results, we recommend users to prompt the model with the correct prompt format:
+- For better results, we recommend users prompt the model with the correct prompt format:

 ```bash